 Miroku-yu is a designer’s sento in Sumida that adds modern Japanese design elements and a luxurious feel.
 This luxurious local sento is right in the heart of old Edo.
 In addition, you can see TOKYO SKY TREE from some parts of the sento.

 Closed on Mon., next day of holiday

-This retro sento in Nippori can conjure up nostalgic feelings with its art.
+This retro sento in Nippori can conjure up nostalgic feelings with its charming art and wall murals.